 - A brother or sister attending the school when the child starts.
 In this context brother or sister means children who live as brother or sister in the same house, including natural brothers and sisters, adopted siblings, step-brothers or sisters and foster brothers and sisters.

-- Nearness of children’s homes to school – we use the distance between the child’s permanent home address and the school, measured in a straight line using Ordnance Survey address point data.
-Distances are measured from a point defined as within the child’s home to a point defined as within the school as specified by ordnance survey.
-The dame address point on the school site is used for everybody.
+- Nearness of children’s homes to school – we use the distance between the child’s permanent home address and the school, measured in a straight line using National Land and Property Gazetteer (NLPG) address point data.
+Distances are measured from a point defined as within the child’s home to a point defined as within the school as specified by National Land and Property Gazetteer (NLPG).
+The same address point on the school site is used for everybody.

 A student’s home address is considered to be a residential property that is the child’s only or main residence and not an address at which your child might sometimes stay or sleep due to your own domestic or special arrangements.
 The address must be the student’s home address on the day you completed your application form and which is either:

 - Owned by the child’s parent, parents or guardian, OR